Desktop As A Service (DAAS)

 Five years ago, remote work was viewed as an optional benefit.
 By 2025, it has become a core operating model for organizations across nearly every industry.
 Research from Gartner shows that more than 78 percent of mid-market companies now support hybrid teams, and nearly half expect the percentage of remote employees to increase again this year.
 With that shift comes a new set of expectations: consistent performance regardless of location, tighter data protection, and the ability to scale technology without buying hardware every time headcount changes.

-This is where Desktop as a Service (DAAS) has seen substantial adoption.
-In fact, IDC reports that DAAS usage has grown over 24 percent year-over-year, driven by organizations looking to modernize their workspace strategy while keeping security and costs under control.
+This is where Desktop as a Service (DaaS) has seen substantial adoption.
+In fact, IDC reports that DaaS usage has grown over 24 percent year-over-year, driven by organizations looking to modernize their workspace strategy while keeping security and costs under control.

-Below is an updated look at how DAAS works and why so many companies are turning to it as a long-term solution.
+Below is an updated look at how DaaS works and why so many companies are turning to it as a long-term solution.

 What DAAS Actually Provides in 2025